ydydsnyd/mono/packages/replicache/doc/docs/diff/row-version.md

 ---
 title: Row Version Diff Strategy
-slug: /howto/diff/row-version
+slug: /concepts/diff/row-version
 ---

-# 🚣‍♀️ The Row Version Strategy
+# 🚣 The Row Version Strategy

-This strategy has a few big advantages over most other strategies:
+This strategy has a few big advantages over the other strategies:

-- The client view can be **computed** dynamically — it can be any arbitrary query over the database, including filters, joins, windows, auth, etc. This **pull query** can even change per-user.
-If the user checks something in the UI, it can change to “all active threads, or first 20 inactive threads ordered by modified-date”.
+- The client view can be **computed** dynamically — it can be any arbitrary query over the database, including filters, joins, windows, auth, etc. This _pull query_ can even change per-user.
+If the user checks a box in the UI, the query might change from _“all active threads"_ to _"all active threads, or first 20 inactive threads ordered by modified-date”_.
-- It does not require a global lock or the concept of spaces.
+- It does not require global locks or the concept of spaces.
-- It does not require a soft deletes (the `deleted` column).
+- It does not require a soft deletes.
 Entities can be fully deleted.

 The disadvantage is that it pays for this flexibility in increased implementation complexity and read cost.
-Pulls become more expensive because they require a few queries, they aren’t a simple index scan.
-However, database reads are typically easier to scale than writes.
+Pulls become more expensive because they require a few queries, and they aren’t a simple index scan.
+However because there are no global locks, the database should be easier to scale.

 ## How it Works